-Several studies in recent years have found an increased prevalence of tooth erosion among frequent swimmers, due to the excessively acidic pH of pool water caused by high chlorine levels.
-Unlike other external factors that cause superficial tooth erosion, chlorinated water can affect the entire tooth very rapidly.
+Several studies conducted in recent years have identified an increased prevalence of dental erosion among frequent swimmers, due to the excessively acidic pH of pool water caused by its high chlorine content.
+Unlike other extrinsic factors that induce erosion at the surface level of the tooth, chlorinated water has an extremely rapid effect on the entirety of the tooth structure.

 Studies conducted on a sample of professional swimmers show that by the 27th day of training, their teeth already begin to be affected by the constant acidity, leading to a loss of mineral tissue.